-Except as stated below, we have audited the following documents prepared by Amtrust International Limited (collectively "the Group") as at 31 December 2022:
+Except as stated below, we have audited the following documents prepared by AmTrust International Limited ('the Company') as at 31 December 2023:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Group as at 31 December 2022, ('the Narrative Disclosures subject to audit'); and - Group templates S02.01.02, S23.01.22, S25.01.22, S32.01.22 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Group Solvency and Financial Condition Report of the Company as at 31 December 2023, ('the Narrative Disclosures subject to audit'); and - Group templates S.02.01.02, S.23.01.22, S.25.01.22, S.32.01.22 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Group Solvency and Financial Condition Report'.